sparta-science/MacSwitchActivation/README.md

 ```

 ##### Accessory State:
-* `Switch Activation` does not appear in top left corner
+* App name does not appear in the menu bar
 * No App Window is visible
 * App does not appear in dock

 Accessory State is entered by closing the app window which triggers `NSApp.setActivationPolicy(.accessory)`

 ##### Unexpected State:
-* The previous active app (not "Switch Activation") appears in top left corner
+* The previous active app name appears in the menu bar
 * App Window is on top
 * App does not appear in dock